ETH3D/badslam/applications/badslam/doc/camera.md

 * **Camera shutter**: Camera shutters are either global (all pixels of an image are recorded at the same time) or rolling (pixels are recored row by row or column by column).
 BAD SLAM assumes a global shutter camera.
-This applies both to the color and the depth camera (assuming the depth data is recorded by a camera).
+This applies both to the color and the depth camera.
 * **Camera synchronization**: BAD SLAM assumes that the RGB and depth images are recorded at exactly the same points in time.
 * **Camera calibration**: The camera calibration should be accurate.
 A good way to